chromadevlabs/steamos-devkit/README.md

+# What the hell is this?

+This is a bare minimum hack to get the streamos-devkit to work on macOS.
+If you have a non-standard ssh password (ie, you set one at all), you will have to keep an eye on the terminal, it will ask for it every time.
+I know why it does this I just haven't gotten around to fixing it yet.

+The steps to running is are the same as Linux.

+Dont try and package it... obviously.

 # Windows development: one time system configuration

 Please adapt these instructions to your setup.
 The steps outlined here were tested to work.